Stanford-BioE80/Stanford-BioE80.github.io/_docs/final_project_peer-audience.md

 # BIOE 80 Final Project (15% of Grade)
 ## Why is Bioengineering Important?

-The goal of this project is for students to communicate the importance and application of Bioengineering to contemporary challenges to the next year's BIOE.80 class.
+The goal of this project is for students to communicate and introduce the application of Bioengineering to contemporary challenges to a nonexprt audience, for examlpe next year's BIOE.80 class.

 In groups of 3-4, students will create a "BIOE 80 Wiki Post" identifying a current need and discussing the role that Bioengineering can take in developing solutions.
 Student groups will create a Google Doc, Google Site, or other world-readable webpage with a vignette about Bioengineering.